-There are constant questions about the laws regarding hypnosis and the practice of hypnotherapy for different countries around the world.
+There are constant questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

-For this reason I have put together a list of resources for you on hypnosis and the law for various countries around the world.
-You will find them listed as links to resources – later I will detail the body of information into a more comprehensive post.
+I am often asked, “Can I practice hypnotherapy in New Zealand/Spain/Turkey/etc after your course?”.
+For this reason, I have put together the following information for you about hypnosis and the law for various countries around the world.
+You will find them listed as links to further resources – later I will detail the body of information into a more comprehensive post.

-The broad legal situation in the UK is that therapies and treatments are not regulated (by common law) but that some professional titles are regulated.
+Broadly speaking, the legal situation in the UK is that therapies and treatments are not regulated (by common law) but that some professional titles are regulated.
+In theory, you can do brain surgery on your neighbour but you can’t call yourself a Surgeon! (protected title).

 Some examples of ‘protected titles’ by law are: